-Mr. Manfreda is a member of the New Jersey and Hunterdon County Bar Associations.
-He served continuously as President of the Greater Middlesex/Somerset County Estate Planning Council (a member of the NAEPC) from 2005 to 2014, and has served continuously on its Board of Trustees since 1989.
+John is a member of the New Jersey and Hunterdon County Bar Associations.
+He served continuously as President of the Greater Middlesex Somerset County Estate Planning Council (a member of the NAEPC) from 2005 to 2014, and served continuously on its Board of Trustees from 1989 to 2021.
 He previously served as President of that organization from 1994 to 1996.
-He is a member of the Rotary Club of Whitehouse, where he served as Rotary Foundation Chair and as a director from 1989 to 1996.
+He is a former member of the Rotary Club of Whitehouse, where he served as Rotary Foundation Chair and as a director from 1989 to 1996.
 He served as president in 1994-1995, and served a second term as president in 2009-2010.
 He received a Paul Harris Award, the highest award given to a Rotarian, in 1996.
-Mr. Manfreda was named to the NJ Super Lawyers lists for 2015, 2016, 2017, 2018, 2019 and 2020*.
+John was named to the NJ Super Lawyers lists for 2015, 2016, 2017, 2018, 2019 and 2020*.

 Videos by John Manfreda: